vivan-bhalla/minmaxservice/README.md

 #### Prerequisites:
 1. Please Make sure you jave Java Version 1.8 installed
-2. Make sure you have mcn installed
+2. Make sure you have mvn installed
 3. There should be nothing running on the port 8080 as this application runs on that port

 ## How To Start?